 Mendon in Worcester County, Massachusetts — The American Northeast (New England)

 Location.
-42° 6.43′ N, 71° 33.209′ W. Marker is in Mendon, Massachusetts, in Worcester County.
-Marker is at the intersection of Main Street and Hastings Street (Massachusetts Route 16), on the left when traveling north on Main Street.
+42° 6.434′ N, 71° 33.222′ W. Marker is in Mendon, Massachusetts, in Worcester County.
+Marker is on Main Street near Hastings Street (Massachusetts Route 16), on the right when traveling south.
 Touch for map.
-Marker is located in Founders Park near the Mendon Historical Museum.
 Marker is in this post office area: Mendon MA 01756, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Founders' Park (a few steps from this marker); In Honor of Mendon's Soldiers (approx. 0.3 miles away); Adin Ballou Memorial (approx. 1.8 miles away); Welcome to Blackstone River and Canal Heritage State Park (approx. 4.6 miles away); Blackstone Canal (approx. 4.6 miles Plummer's Landing (approx. 4.6 miles away); Thomas J. Melia, Jr. (approx. 5.3 miles away); David P. Casey (approx. 5.7 miles away).
+First Meeting House (a few steps from this marker); In Honor of Mendon's Soldiers (approx. 0.3 miles away); Adin Ballou Memorial (approx. 1.8 miles away); Site of District 3 Schoolhouse (approx. 4.4 miles away); Welcome to Blackstone River and Canal Heritage State Park (approx. 4.6 miles away); Blackstone Canal (approx. 4.6 miles away); Plummer's Landing (approx. 4.6 miles away); Thomas J. Melia, Jr. (approx. 5.3 miles away).
 Touch for a list and map of all markers in Mendon.

 Also see . . .

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 30, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
-This page has been viewed 582 times since then and 35 times this year.
-Last updated on October 26, 2011, by Michael Tiernan of Danvers, Massachusetts.
-Photos: 1, 2, 3, 4, 5. submitted on September 30, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on March 28, 2013, by Chris English of Phoenix, Arizona.
+This page has been viewed 655 times since then and 47 times this year.
+Last updated on December 14, 2015, by John Trainor of Mendon, Massachusetts.
+Photos: 1, 2, 3. submitted on March 15, 2014, by Russell Chaffee Bixby of Bernardston, Massachusetts. • Bill Pfingsten was the editor who published this page.